-Always use standard infection control precautions and, where required, transmission based precautions (SICPs and TBPs), refer to the 'SICPs and TBPs Policy for General Practice'.
+Always use SICPs and, where required, 'Transmission based precautions' (TBPs), refer to the 'SICPs and TBPs Policy for General Practice'.

-When caring for patients in relation to COVID-19 or any other new emerging infections, staff should refer to national infection prevention and control guidance.
+When caring for patients in relation to any new or emerging infection, staff should refer to the latest national infection prevention and control guidance.